boldbi/bold-bi-docs/docs/working-with-data-sources/deleting-a-data-source.md

 # Deleting a Data Source

-You can delete an existing data source by using the following steps:
+To delete an existing data source, follow these steps:

-1. Click `Data Source` button in the configuration panel.
+1. Click on the `Data Source` button in the configuration panel.

-2. Select a data source listed in the data panel that you need to delete.
+2. Select the data source that you wish to delete from the list in the data panel.

    ![Data button](/static/assets/working-with-datasource/images/databutton.png)

-3. Click the highlighted icon to delete the selected data source.
+3. Click on the highlighted icon to delete the selected data source.

    ![Delete data icon](/static/assets/working-with-datasource/images/deletedataicon.png)